cartalyst/tags/introduction/integration.md

 ### Laravel

-Integrating the package into Laravel 4 is incredibly easy.
+Integrating the package into Laravel 4.2 and 5.0 is incredibly easy.

+> **Note:** Looking for Laravel 5.1 support?
+Check the [2.0 version](https://cartalyst.com/manual/tags/2.0).

 #### Migrations

-Run the following command to migrate Tags.
+Run one of the following commands to run the Tags migrations:

+**Laravel 4.2:**

 `php artisan migrate --package=cartalyst/tags`

+**Laravel 5.0:**

+`php artisan migrate --path=vendor/cartalyst/tags/src/migrations`

 #### Setup Model(s)